When may the IRB use an expedited review for a new study?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The IRB may utilize an expedited review process for a new study when the research involves no more than minimal risk and falls into specific categories outlined by federal regulations.
-This expedited review is designed to streamline the IRB review process for studies that do not pose significant risks to participants, allowing for a more efficient evaluation.
+The correct answer indicates that the IRB (Institutional Review Board) may use an expedited review when a new study involves no more than minimal risk and fits specific categories outlined in federal regulations.
+Expedited review is a streamlined approach intended for research that does not pose significant risks to participants, allowing for a quicker review process.

 Subscribe